Home

 Grilled Salmon with Lemon Herb Butter

 This easy grilled salmon restaurant recipe uses a delicious lemon herb butter to enhance the flavor of the salmon.
 You can use the same ingredients and oven roast your salmon fillet or salmon steaks if you prefer.
-People the fish prepared either way, especially when topped with lemon herb butter.
+People love the fish prepared either way, especially when topped with lemon herb butter.
 Preparation time: 10 minutes.
 Serves 4.

 Halibut